jaj42/blog/posts/201911_rflink/index.md

 Here is a view of the fully assembled board.
 Maybe at some point I will design a box for it.

+Update August 2025: it's been running flawlessly for 6 years.
+But I haven't desigend a box yet.

 ![](IMG_20191024_215427.jpg)

 Links: